 Keep the seedlings in a greenhouse or indoors if the temperature is below 60 degrees Fahrenheit.
 In warm weather, place the lavender seedlings outdoors in an area that gets dappled shade.

-Transplant the lavender into 6- to 12-inch pots when it's about 4 to 6 inches tall.
+Transplant the lavender into 6- to 12-inch pots when plants are about 4 to 6 inches tall.
 Fill the pots with standard well-draining potting soil.
 Slide the seedlings out of the 2-inch pots and plant them in the larger pots at the same depth they were in the previous pot.
 Backfill around the plants to cover the roots.

 Place the pots on a sunny porch or patio in full sun when the weather is 50 degrees F and above.
 Bring the pots inside or into a greenhouse if the temperature drops in winter.

 Water when the top 1/2 inch of soil feels dry to the touch.
 Soak the pots at each watering.